wajidalikhan/NAAnaFW/README.md

   #python treesFinder.py --help

+In practice you create a folder for example with

+cd ../../../../
+cmsrel CMSSW_8_1_0_pre12

+and launch with the script in:

+cd Analysis/NAAnaFWtest/macros/
+voms-proxy-init --voms cms
+source launchtreesfinder.csh

-## part 3: Running the detailed selection and analysis
+## Part 3: Running the detailed selection and analysis

 #Everything is stored in the NAAnaFW/bin folder